Osgoode Hall Law School is grateful to its generous donors who have contributed to our extensive collection of scholarships, prizes and awards.

 Upper Year Scholarships and Awards

-Current students are automatically considered for all upper-year scholarships, which are awarded based on academic merit and financial need.
+Current students are automatically considered for all upper year scholarships, which are awarded based on academic merit and financial need.
 Only students who completed a bursary application that evidenced financial need will be considered for scholarships with a financial need criteria.
-No application is required, with the exception of one upper-year scholarship, the Alexander David McKenzie Scholarship, in which eligible students are contacted by Osgoode and invited to apply.
+No application is required, except of one upper year scholarship, the Alexander David McKenzie Scholarship; eligible students are contacted by Osgoode and invited to apply.

 Medals and Prizes

-Each year, Osgoode Hall Law School awards an impressive list of medals and prizes to students who have demonstrated outstanding academic distinction and/or significant contributions to the Law School.
+Each year, Osgoode Hall Law School awards medals and prizes to students who have demonstrated outstanding academic distinction and/or significant contributions to the Law School.
 These include:

 - Gold, Silver and Bronze medals awarded to students who, over three years of study, performed at the top of their graduating class

-- Hennick Medal awarded annually to the student graduating from the JD/MBA program with the highest cumulative grade point average over their two degrees
+- The Hennick Medal, awarded annually to the student graduating from the JD/MBA program with the highest cumulative grade point average over their two degrees

 - Class Standing Prizes for students with the highest standing throughout law school